Audits can be a stressful and intimidating time for Canadian taxpayers.

 Once we are familiar with your needs and the specifics of the situation, our tax professionals will work with the CRA on your behalf in order to resolve the situation quickly.

-We will be your go-between and buffer so you can feel less stressed and focus on helping the process.
+We will be your go-between and buffer so you can feel less stressed and focus on helping the process and focus on your work or business.

 Facing a personal tax audit?
 Contact our team today!